helgemohn/Neural-SWIFT/README.md

-# SWIFT-AI-DS: Benchmark Dataset for 24h Tendencies of Stratospheric Ozone
+# SWIFT-AI-DS:
+#  Simulating the stratospheric ozone layer: a comprehensive benchmark dataset to learn 24-hour ozone tendencies

-Code repository related to the benchmark dataset described in the paper (ToDo).
+Code repository related to the benchmark dataset (ToDo).

 ## Abstract
 ToDo